francisco-forero-pataquiva/btc_price-profit_api/README.md

 ### AWS Lambda

 In the "lambda" branch, the deployment is done directly through a CI/CD Pipeline that deploys the API to AWS.

-## Usage
-To read the documentation click <a href = "https://oynv41e6xi.execute-api.us-east-1.amazonaws.com/test/help">here</a>